quaderno/quaderno-ruby/README.md

 ## More information

-Remember this is only a ruby wrapper for the original API.
-If you want more information about the API itself, head to the original [API documentation](https://quaderno.io/docs/api/).
+Remember this is only a ruby wrapper for the Quaderno API.
+Checkout our [OpenAPI documentation](https://developers.quaderno.io/api)!

+If you need examples of `params` objects, head to our tests.
+For instance, in case you're an online store and want to register your sales and refunds, [here](https://github.com/quaderno/quaderno-ruby/blob/master/spec/unit/test_quaderno_transaction.rb) you can get examples of parameters to use with this Ruby gem.

+---

 ## License

 (The MIT License)

 Copyright © 2013-2023 Quaderno